Black Voices of American Music:

 Our fourth lesson is all about Jazz!

-Starting in the 1890's we'll learn how the combination of African rhythms combined with Western classical music harmonies created a new form of music known as Ragtime.
+Starting in the 1890's we'll learn how African rhythms combined with Western classical music harmonies created a new form of music known as Ragtime.
 We'll then examine how Ragtime evolved into various forms of Jazz.

 We'll also learn about Improvisation, and Ms. Lauren will teach us the Pentatonic Scale and how to use it to sing an improvised jazz melody. **Link to Ms. Lauren's accompaniment track HERE and on the Video player page.